cis399-2015-team/basilisk/README.md

 # basilisk

-Be thou like the imperial basilisk,
+Be thou like the imperial basilisk,<br>
-Killing thy foe with unapparent wounds!
+Killing thy foe with unapparent wounds!<br>
-Gaze on oppression, till at that dread risk,
+Gaze on oppression, till at that dread risk,<br>
-Aghast she pass from the earth’s disk.
+Aghast she pass from the earth’s disk.<br>
-Fear not, but gaze,- for freemen mightier grow,
+Fear not, but gaze, for freemen mightier grow,<br>
-And slaves more feeble, gazing on their foe
+And slaves more feeble, gazing on their foe.<br>

 - Percy Bysshe Shelley, in "Ode to Naples"